 Wrapping Things Up

 For webmasters and influencers, content aggregator websites offer a chance to get more readers and exposure and boost SEO.
 And for users and subscribers, content aggregators help readers find new and interesting content.

 But you don’t need to be a reader or a third-party webmaster to work with content aggregator websites – you can also jump into the fray yourself and quickly create your own content aggregator website using WP RSS Aggregator and Spotlight.

 Now over to you – did I miss an awesome aggregator that you think is worthy of some love?
-Let us know in the comments so everyone can benefit.
+Let us know in the comments so everyone can check it out.